Subscribe

 Hi Nathaniel,

-2) Recognize you control your mindset and emotions.
+2) Recognize you control how you think and feel.
+(Be Proactive)

-6) Create what you intend & be grateful for it
+6) Live what you intend & appreciate the process.

 The law of attraction is very powerful.
 Whatever feelings you send out, such as fear, guilt or doubt, will determine what you think and how often.
 The kinds of emotions you focus on are what you generate in the form of conditions.
-As you meditate, you learn you control your mind.
-As you explore ways to relax, you will invite related conditions that are applicable to you.
+As you meditate, you train the mind to be quiet.
+I recommmend you give it a go.
+As you explore ways to relax, you feel more peaceful in life situations.
 To get on the frequency of what you want and make it happen, stop thinking about what you don't.
 Direct your energy more wisely.

 September 9, 2007 | Unregistered CommenterLiara Covert